MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-ops-console.md

 You must ensure that the computer that will host the Operations console meets the minimum system requirements.
 For more information, see [System Requirements for System Center - Operations Manager](./system-requirements.md)

-## To install the Operations console
+## Install the Operations console

+Follow these steps to install the Operations console:

 1. Sign in to the computer that will host the Operations console with an account that has local administrative credentials.